 Price

-A good pair of waterproof pants are quite reasonably priced compared to many other items of outdoor clothing.
-Many of the backpacking waterproof pants on this list are priced between $100 to $200 with the best of the best rain pants coming in at almost $500.
+A good pair of waterproof pants is reasonably priced compared to many other items of outdoor clothing.
+Many of the backpacking waterproof pants on this list are priced between $100 to $200, with the high-end rain pants coming in at almost $500.
 You would only spend that amount of money if you lived in a wet area and went to the backcountry A LOT.

 Conclusion